HomeGuidesAPI ReferenceChangelog

 🚧

-It's important to pass a value in for System Peak Demand charges.
-The calculate API will default to 0 which is typically not suitable (unlike almost all other default values).
+It's important to pass a value for System Peak Demand charges.
+The calculate API will default to 0, which is typically not suitable (unlike almost all other default values).

 How do you find when a System Peak occurred?

-When a utility publishes its System Peak events (dates and times) Arcadia enters it into our database.
+When a utility publishes its System Peak events (dates and times), Arcadia enters them into our database.
 Note that utilities usually publish these several months AFTER the event occurred.
 To determine the specific intervals that are used in calculating System Peak Demand, you can use the System Peak Demand property to retrieve when the System Peak Demand was set.
-It starts with retrieving the tariff property.
+It starts with retrieving the tariff property from Arcadia's Properties API.
+We pass in the fields=ext query parameter to instruct the API to return all the publicly available fields.

 GET /rest/public/properties/4CPDemand2288?fields=ext